-Data Types Data Type: Data Ехрес Focus for Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Qualitative Formative assessment Self-reflection on progress and next steps Check progress toward learning goals Difficulties and misunderstanding or misconceptions around learning goals Not Applicable 10 dimensions of Formative Assessment which include Questioning and Feedback Student Performance Quantitative Formative assessments Current learning status relative to learning goals Students' current learning status relative to lesson learning goals.
+Data Typ Data Types and Uses Chart Data Types Data Type: Data Expe Expectations for users of the data Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Qualitative Formative assessment Self-reflection on progress and next steps Check progress toward learning goals Difficulties and misunderstanding or misconceptions around learning goals Not Applicable 10 dimensions of Formative Assessment which include Questioning and Feedback Student Performance Quantitative Formative assessments Current learning status relative to learning goals Students' current learning status relative to lesson learning goals.
 Student achievement of target learning goals for specific intervention Guide dialogue on next steps in instruction Identify students who require additional support Identify students who need enrichment Not Applicable Identify patterns in proficiency Placement considerations Guide re-teach and enrich groups

-D ATA TYPES A AND USES CH IART Data Data Type: Data Expecta ations for users of t he data Focus for Types Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Quantitative State assessments Know if they mastered the course standards Determine the students' areas of strength and needed improvement Identify areas of instruction that need more focus Identify areas of strength Not Applicable Identify areas that they need to strengthen Identify areas of instruction that need more focus Identify areas of strength Identify teachers that need deeper support Inform improvement strategies for Teachers, School and Districts Measure end-of- year/course proficiency Meet accountability requirements Student Performance Quantitative Report card Check overall grade point average (GPA) to track towards college expectations Check any one student's grade history overall Review grades of all students in class to evaluate indicators of students' content knowledge Check grades overall by grade to determine if there are deficiencies in curriculum at grade level or with any teacher Use as a guide to determine if one teacher from grade level seems to need assistance with their teaching style or materials.
+D ATA TYPES A AND USES CH IART Data Data Type: Data Expecta ations for users of t he data Focus for Types Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Quantitative State assessments Know if they mastered the course standards Determine the students' areas of strength and needed improvement Identify areas of instruction that need more focus Identify areas of strength Not Applicable Identify areas that they need to strengthen Identify areas of instruction that need more focus Identify areas of strength Identify teachers that need deeper support Inform improvement strategies for Teachers, School and Districts Measure end-of-year/course proficiency Meet accountability requirements Student Performance Quantitative Report card Check overall grade point average (GPA) to track towards college expectations Check any one student's grade history overall Review grades of all students in class to evaluate indicators of students' content knowledge Check grades overall by grade to determine if there are deficiencies in curriculum at grade level or with any teacher Use as a guide to determine if one teacher from grade level seems to need assistance with their teaching style or materials.

-DA TA TYPES AN ND USES CH ART Data Data Data Type: Data Expectations for users of the data Types Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Quantitative Attendance rates Recognize how many days were missed and how this may have affected their learning time and consequently their grade Check how often the student was [students were] in attendance in a semester or for a curriculum unit See if there are issues with transportation or scheduling that may be causing too many students to miss school Work as a leadership team to discuss administrative issues of transportation or class scheduling that may be a barrier for students to attend school Student Performance Quantitative Subgroup population Track individual progress Track the students' progress towards proficiency Track subgroup progress for equitable access Track the students' progress towards proficiency Track subgroup progress for equitable access Not Applicable Grouping students within a Multi- Tiered System of Support (MTSS) Grouping students within a Multi-Tiered System of Support (MTSS) Report data to the state
+DA TA TYPES AI ND USES CH ART Data Data Type: Data Expectat ions for users of t he data Focus for Types Quantitative or Qualitative Students Teachers School/LEA Professional Learning Student Performance Quantitative Attendance rates Recognize how many days were missed and how this may have affected their learning time and consequently their grade Check how often the student was [students were] in attendance in a semester or for a curriculum unit See if there are issues with transportation or scheduling that may be causing too many students to miss school Work as a leadership team to discuss administrative issues of transportation or class scheduling that may be a barrier for students to attend school Student Performance Quantitative Subgroup population Track individual progress Track the students' progress towards proficiency Track subgroup progress for equitable access Track the students' progress towards proficiency Track subgroup progress for equitable access Not Applicable Grouping students within a Multi- Tiered System of Support (MTSS) Grouping students within a Multi-Tiered System of Support (MTSS) Report data to the state